Singapore

 Traffic drives on the left which is typical in Commonwealth countries.

-All expressways, plus the semi-expressways in Singapore The planning, construction and maintenance of the road network is fully conducted by the Land Transport Authority [LTA], and this extends to expressways in Singapore.
+The planning, construction and maintenance of the road network is fully conducted by the Land Transport Authority [LTA], and this extends to expressways in Singapore.
 These form key transport arteries between the distinct towns and regional centres as laid out in Singapore's urban planning, with the main purpose of allowing vehicles to travel from satellite towns to the city centre and vice versa in the shortest possible distance.
 These expressways include:

 Ayer Rajah Expressway [AYE]